Can Adults Get Financial Aid for Continuing Education?

 Scholarships are a great way to cover the cost of your education, regardless of how old you are.
 Again, as is the case with grants, some might even be specifically for older students.
 Scholarships are offered by companies and nonprofit organizations most often.
 There are scholarships that are dependent on what you’re going to study, affiliations you may have and many others.

 If you want to do any kind of college or continuing education, definitely do a thorough search of the scholarship options available.

 If you’re currently working, you should speak with your employer about scholarships or other ways they might help you pay for the cost of school.
 Many employers may be more willing than you think, particularly if you’re going to gain a skillset that could help you in your current role or at your current company.
 They’re investing in their own business if they help you cover the costs of school.

 If your company does offer some sort of tuition assistance program, you may have to sign an agreement to work for them for a certain number of years.
 Some companies will offer tuition reimbursement as a form of financial aid to employees as well.

 Take Advantage of Tax Credits

 Be aware there are certain tax advantages if you go back to school and pay for it, and these tax benefits can help offset some of your costs.
 The Lifetime Learning credit is one option you might want to explore, and it can be used for anything related to school even if you’re doing training that isn’t working toward a degree.

-Finally, if you are a single parent and you’d like to return to school, you may be eligible for tuition discounts.
+Finally, if you are a single parent, have sole custody of your kids, and would like to return to school, you may be eligible for tuition discounts.
 Some schools around the country offer financial aid as well as other support services to help single parents who are continuing their education.
 Some scholarship programs are also made available to single parents who are returning to school.